codership/documentation/galeracluster/source/training/tutorials/starting-cluster.rst

 - At least three servers with the same version of MySQL, MariaDB, or Percona XtraDB Cluster installed on each;

-- If you're using firewalls, make sure the ports 4444, 4567, and 4568 for TCP traffic, and 4567 for UPD traffic are open between the hosts;
+- If you are using firewalls, make sure the ports 4444, 4567, and 4568 for TCP traffic, and 4567 for UPD traffic are open between the hosts;

 - SELinux and AppArmor, whichever your system uses or both, has to be set to allow access to ``mysqld``; and,